pivotal/LicenseFinder/README.markdown

 For a Rails project add license_finder to your Gemfile:
     gem 'license_finder', :git => "https://github.com/pivotal/LicenseFinder.git"

+Run 'rake license:init'
+This will create a config/license_finder.yml file that lets you configure license finder.

 Run 'rake license:generate_dependencies'
 This will write out a dependencies.yml and dependencies.txt file in the root of your project.